onzfonz/comp227/src/content/5/en/part5b.md

 }
 ```

-where the properties of the `props` object are accessed through e.g. `props.handleSubmit`, the properties are assigned directly to their own variables.
+where the properties are accessed through the `prop` object like `props.handleSubmit`.
+Instead, the properties are assigned directly to their own variables.

 One fast way of implementing the functionality is to change the `loginForm` function of the `App` component like so: